IgorShayderov/auth-form/README.md

 # Authentification form

 This forms consists of two fields: email and password.
-It is used as pattern.